MusicGenerator/mumble-ruby-pluginbot-docs/explain_the_config.rst

 ^^^^^^^^^^^^^^^^^^^^^
 You can define several whitelisted users here.
 To get a users hash use the command ``.showhash``, see ``.internals``.

-Safety Information: All predefined entries for superuser are only there to show you how it works, they will never work.

 Note that :ref:`main:whitelist_enabled <label__settings__main-whitelist_enabled>` must be set to true in order for this to work.

 Example::